pablomiralles22/pablomiralles22.github.io/_posts/2025-12-11-fused-matmul-logsumexp.md

 \end{align}
 $$

-This complicates a bit the computation across blocks in the $N$ dimension, as we have to keep the online maximum and the sum of exponentials with the maximum substracted inside.
-The algorithm is the following:
+This slightly complicates computation across $N$-tiles: we must track the online maximum and the sum of exponentials with the maximum subtracted.
+The algorithm:

 ```python
 for m in range(0, M, BLOCK_SIZE_M):